 The District did not maintain the proper documentation required by statute and ADE's residency guideline.
-Of the 75 students sampled, 31 of the student files did not have the proper residency documentation, 57 of the student files did not contain evidence that residency was reaffirmed 2 student files did not have a birth certificate in their file and 2 student did not have immunization record documentation in their file.
-Table 4 (page 9) lists the student file documentation maintained by the District for FY 2017, FY 2018 and FY 2019.
+Of the 75 students sampled, 18 of the student files did not have the proper residency documentation, 46 of the student files did not have the residency reaffirmed annually, 14 did not have a birth certificate in their file and 13 students did not have immunization record documentation in their file.
+Table 4 (see page 10) lists the student file documentation maintained by the District for fiscal years 2018, 2019 and 2020.

-Casa Grande Elementary School District

-Student cumulative file documentation

-Fiscal years 2017, 2018 and 2019
+Murphy Elementary School District Student cumulative file documentation Fiscal years 2018, 2019 and 2020